GenericMappingTools/pygmt/CONTRIBUTING.md

 ### Code Review

 After you've submitted a pull request, you should expect to hear at least a comment within a couple of days.
-We may suggest some changes or improvements or alternatives.
+We may suggest some changes, improvements or alternative implementation details.

-Some things that will increase the chance that your pull request is accepted quickly:
+To increase the chances of getting your pull request accepted quickly, try to:

 * Write a good and detailed description of what the PR does.
 * Write tests for the code you wrote/modified.
-* Readable code is better than clever code (even with comments).
+* Use readable code, as it is better than clever code (even with comments).
 * Write documentation for your code (docstrings) and leave comments explaining the *reason* behind non-obvious things.
 * Include an example of new features in the gallery or tutorials.
 * Follow the [PEP8](http://pep8.org) style guide for code and the [numpy guide](https://numpydoc.readthedocs.io/en/latest/format.html)